ritchielrez/dotfiles-new/README.md

 ```

 Great!!
 Now you should be able to use all of configs!
 If you want to **stage, commit** and
 do git commands on this repository.
-Instead of providing the arguments to `git`.
-Provide them
+Instead of providing the arguments to `git`, *provide them
-to the `dotfiles` alias, which we have setted up.
+to the `dotfiles` alias, setted up in `.bashrc`*.
 Show let's suppose I want to check
 *status* of this repository, I run `dotfiles status`, instead of `git status`.